cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

 In this tutorial we will examine two ways of performing the integration.

-  1. Run the self-consistent calculation using the provided input 'si.scf.in' to generate the ground state electronic charge density.
+  1. Run the self-consistent calculation using the provided input `si.scf.in` to generate the ground state electronic charge density.
 As before, we use an automatically generated, regularly spaced, shifted k-point grid:
       ```
       % tail -2 si.scf.in